-- 5 ARPU per customer relationship refers to the average monthly subscription revenue per average customer relationship and is calculated by dividing the average monthly subscription revenue (excluding installation, late fees and mobile service revenue) for the indicated period, by the average of the opening and closing balances for customer relationships for the period.
-Customer relationships of entities acquired during the period are normalized.
-Unless otherwise indicated, ARPU per customer relationship for UPC Europe and UPC Holding are not adjusted for currency impacts.
-ARPU per customer relationship amounts reported for periods ended prior to January 1, 2013 have not been restated to reflect the April 1, 2013 change in our reporting of DSL internet and telephony RGUs in Austria, which we no longer include in our ARPU calculations. - 6 OCF margin is calculated by dividing OCF by total revenue for the applicable period. - Additions to property and equipment include our capital expenditures on an accrual basis and our vendor financing, capital lease and other non-cash additions. - 8 Broadband penetration is calculated by dividing the number of broadband internet RGUs by two-way homes passed. - 9 Our fully-swapped debt borrowing cost represents the weighted average interest rate on our aggregate variable and fixed rate indebtedness (excluding capital lease obligations), including the effects of derivative instruments, original issue premiums or discounts and commitment fees, but excluding the impact of financing costs. - 10 UPCB Finance Limited, UPCB Finance II Limited, UPCB Finance III Limited, UPCB Finance V Limited and UPCB Finance VI Limited are special purpose financing companies created for the primary purpose of issuing senior secured notes and are owned 100% by charitable trusts.
+- 6 OCF margin is calculated by dividing OCF by total revenue for the applicable period. - Additions to property and equipment include our capital expenditures on an accrual basis and our vendor financing, capital lease and other non-cash additions. - Broadband penetration is calculated by dividing the number of broadband internet RGUs by two-way homes passed. - Our fully-swapped debt borrowing cost represents the weighted average interest rate on our aggregate variable and fixed rate indebtedness (excluding capital lease obligations), including the effects of derivative instruments, original issue premiums or discounts and commitment fees, but excluding the impact of financing costs. - UPCB Finance Limited, UPCB Finance II Limited, UPCB Finance III Limited, UPCB Finance V Limited and UPCB Finance VI Limited are special purpose financing companies created for the primary purpose of issuing senior secured notes and are owned 100% by charitable trusts.
 We used the proceeds from the senior secured notes to fund Facilities V, Y, Z, AC and AD under the UPC Broadband Holding Bank Facility, with UPC Financing Partnership ("UPC Financing"), our direct subsidiary, as the borrower.
 These special purpose financing companies are dependent on payments from UPC Financing under Facilities V, Y, Z, AC and AD in order to service their payment obligations under the senior secured notes.
 As such, these companies are variable interest entities and UPC Financing and its parent entities, including UPC Holding, are required by accounting principles generally accepted in the U.S. ("U.S. GAAP") to consolidate these companies.
-Accordingly, the amounts outstanding under Facilities V, Y, Z, AC and AD eliminate within our condensed consolidated financial statements. - 11 Except as described in note 10 above, amounts represent total third-party commitments at September 30, 2013 without giving effect to the impact of discounts. - 12 Facilities AF, AG and AH carrying values include the impact of discounts. - 13 The Facility AF interest rate includes a LIBOR floor of 1.00%. - 14 The Facility AH interest rate includes a LIBOR floor of 0.75%. - 15 Our covenant calculations are based on debt amounts which take into account currency swaps calculated at weighted average FX rates across the period.
+Accordingly, the amounts outstanding under Facilities V, Y, Z, AC and AD eliminate within our condensed consolidated financial statements. - Except as described in note 10 above, amounts represent total third-party commitments at September 30, 2013 without giving effect to the impact of discounts. - Facilities AF, AG and AH carrying values include the impact of discounts. - The Facility AF interest rate includes a LIBOR floor of 1.00%. - The Facility AH interest rate includes a LIBOR floor of 0.75%. - Our covenant calculations are based on debt amounts which take into account currency swaps calculated at weighted average FX rates across the period.
 Thus, the debt used in the calculations may differ from the debt balances reported within the financial statements.